abey79/vpype/README.md

 $ vpype scale --help
 Usage: vpype scale [OPTIONS] SCALE...

-  Scale the geometries.
+  Scale the geometries by a factor.

-  The origin used is the bounding box center, unless the `--centroid` or `--origin` options are used.
+  The origin used is the bounding box center, unless the `--origin` option is used.

-  By default, the arguments are used as relative factors (e.g. `scale 2 2` make the geometries twice as big in both dimensions).
-With `--to`, the arguments are interpreted as the final size.
-In this case, arguments understand the supported units (e.g. `scale --to 10cm 10cm`).
+  By default, act on all layers.
+If one or more layer IDs are provided with the `--layer` option, only these layers will be affected.
+In this case, the bounding box is that of the listed layers.

+  Example:

+      Double the size of the geometries in layer 1, using (0, 0) as origin:

+          vpype [...] scale -l 1 -o 0 0 2 2 [...]

 Options:
-  --to                    Arguments are interpreted as absolute size instead
-                          of (relative) factors.
-  -p, --keep-proportions  [--to only] Maintain the geometries proportions.
-  -d, --centroid          Use the centroid as origin.
+  -l, --layer LAYERS      Target layer(s).
-  -o, --origin FLOAT...
+  -o, --origin LENGTH...
 Use a specific origin.
   --help                  Show this message and exit.
 ```